 The Judaean port of Caesarea had no reliable source of fresh water when construction on the city began around 22 BC.
-King Herod commissioned a raised aqueduct to deliver water from the springs near Shuni, 16 kilometers north-east of Caesarea Maritima.
+King Herod commissioned a raised aqueduct to deliver water from the springs near Shuni, 16 kilometres northeast of Caesarea Maritima.
 Today, the most impressive part of the Herodian aqueduct (known as the high-level aqueduct I) can be seen on the beach of Caesarea, north of the ancient city.

 Hadrian’s improvement on the work of Herod can be seen on the beach portion of the high-level aqueduct.
-The following photo shows the southern end of the aqueduct where the two stages of construction are clearly visible.
-The east channel of the aqueduct (right) was constructed by Herod the Great while the west channel (left) was built during the days of Hadrian.
+The following photo shows the southern end of the aqueduct, where the two stages of construction are clearly visible.
+The east channel of the aqueduct (right) was constructed by Herod the Great, while the west channel (left) was built during the days of Hadrian.

-The one attached to the aqueduct close to Beit Hanania, located about 2.8 miles north of Ceasarea, mentions the Tenth Legion (Legio X Fretensis) and comprises, on the left, of the legionary insignia (the legion’s emblem) and on the right, of a tabula ansata (table with dovetail handles) with the text “IMP CAES(ar) TRIAN HADR(ianus).”
+The one attached to the aqueduct close to Beit Hanania, located about 2.8 miles north of Caesarea, mentions the Tenth Legion (Legio X Fretensis) and comprises, on the left, of the legionary insignia (the legion’s emblem) and on the right, of a tabula ansata (table with dovetail handles) with the text “IMP CAES(ar) TRIAN HADR(ianus).”

 A few more inscriptions were uncovered on the western side of the aqueduct.
-One inscription refers to the Twenty-second Legion, one to the Tenth Legion, and another one to the Second Legion (click on the links to see Wikipedia images).
+One inscription refers to the Twenty-second Legion, one to the Tenth Legion, and another to the Second Legion (click on the links to see Wikipedia images).

-A third “low-level” aqueduct was built parallel to the high-level aqueduct during the Byzantine period in order to satisfy the growing needs for fresh water.
+A third “low-level” aqueduct was built parallel to the high-level aqueduct during the Byzantine period to satisfy the growing need for fresh water.
 The city reached its zenith during the 4th century, with an area of about 150 hectares and a population of some 50,000.
-The low-level aqueduct is the largest aqueduct in Israel.
-It is about 5 kilometers long and 1.4 m wide and is roofed by a round barrel-vault.
-It remained in operation until the end of the Byzantine period (7th century AD).
+The low-level aqueduct is the largest in Israel.
+It is about 5 kilometres long, 1.4 m wide and is roofed by a round barrel vault.
+It remained operational until the end of the Byzantine period (7th century AD).